Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Hiking For Her: Thanks, Annette!
 This glimpse into a Nepali trek was a great way to open the door to wondering: Is this one of the best hiking destinations I'd like to tackle?

-Send me a note in the box above, and tell me where you've been lately.
+Send me a note, and tell me where you've been lately.

 And remember, an adventure is defined by you.